 Recalling the assumed dominance of presentation applications, one could be tempted to optimize the media server(s) for presentation only.
-This would, however, most likely result in missing the much stronger quality and performance demands of media editing applications.
+This could, however, easily result in disregarding the stronger quality and performance demands of many media editing applications.
 Consequently, media servers being an (essential) part of MM-DBMSs should uncompromisingly provide physical data independence.
 Today's media servers-especially continuous media servers-, however, do not provide physical data independence at all.
 One-if not the main-reason for this, in fact, is performance, which is due to several problems we are facing on attempting to provide physical data independence with a media server (or MM-DBMS, respectively): Such systems tend to require frequent format conversions inevitably resulting in bad performance.
 They may inadvertently lose data due to irreversible updates.
 Moreover, hiding the internal data representation from the client also means that all the strongly necessary optimization is to be accomplished by the server, which is both more difficult and more promising than leaving optimization to the applications.